jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-23.md

 Thus, they were very much concerned with the subject.

 One of the Greek works, the Kitab al-Falahah anNabatiyah, 735 was translated.
 It is ascribed to Nabataean scholars.
-It contains much information of the type (mentioned).
+It contains much information of the type mentioned.

 The Muslims who studied the contents of the work (noticed that it belonged to) sorcery, which is barred (by the religious law) and the study of which is forbidden.

 Therefore, they restricted themselves to the part of the book dealing with plants from the point of view of their planting and treatment and the things connected with that.
 They completely banished all discussion of the other part of the book.
 Ibn al-'Awwam 736 abridged the Kitab al-Falahah an-Nabatiyah in this sense.
 The other part of it remained neglected.
 Some of the main problems of (that other part) were transmitted by Maslamah in his magical works.
 We shall mention that in connection with the discussion of sorcery, if God, He is exalted, wills.
 737